ARCAD-Software/elias-vscode/docs/pages/project-mode.md

 When the clone process is finished, you can see all the source members in your workspace.

 #### Connect to the IBM i
-Go to the node CONNEXIONS to see the connexion to IBM i you can used then click on the triangle icon to do the connexion.
+Go to the node CONNECTIONS to see the connection to IBM i you can used then click on the triangle icon to do the connection.

 ![alt text](../assets/ProjectMode_014.png)

 #### Complete the setup

-When the connexion is done, go to the node PROJECT EXPLORER, and after a right click on the project, select the option Configure project for ARCAD.
+When the connection is done, go to the node PROJECT EXPLORER, and after a right click on the project, select the option Configure project for ARCAD.

 That will create some new files (.gitignore and .arcadignore)